deepaknlp/deepaknlp.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year Ph.D.
-Student in [Indian Institute of Technology Patna](http://iitp.ac.in/), India.
-I am advised by [Dr. Asif Ekbal](https://www.iitp.ac.in/~asif/) and [Prof. Pushpak Bhattacharyya](https://www.cse.iitb.ac.in/~pb/).
+I am post-doctoral researcher at [National Library of Medicine](https://www.nlm.nih.gov/), [National Institues of Health](https://www.nih.gov/), USA.
+I finished my PhD from [Indian Institute of Technology Patna](http://iitp.ac.in/), India.
+I was advised by [Dr. Asif Ekbal](https://www.iitp.ac.in/~asif/) and [Prof. Pushpak Bhattacharyya](https://www.cse.iitb.ac.in/~pb/).

 <p align="justify">
-My research aims at developing sophisticated system which can understand the natural language and take an intelligent decision - more focussed on question answering and machine reading comprehension problem.
-I am working to develop the deep learning based solution for multi-lingual (Indian and Europian languages) and Code-Mixed question answering.
-To better facilitate the end-user services (virtual assistant, medical assistant etc.) a system should be able to understand and take the decision in multilingual and code-mixed environments.
+My research aims at developing question answering systems focused biomedical and healthcare domains.
+In my PhD, I worked on building sophisticated system which can understand the natural language and take an intelligent decision - more focussed on question answering and machine reading comprehension problem.
+I worked on developing the deep learning based solution for multi-lingual (Indian and Europian languages) and Code-Mixed question answering.
 </p>